vertexproject/synapse/docs/synapse/userguides/background.rst

 Many of the real-world examples in this User Guide reference data from the fields of information technology or cyber threat intelligence, given Synapse’s history.
-But Synapse's structures, processes, and queries can be applied to other knowledge domains and data sets. **The intent of Synapse is that any data that could be represented in aspreadsheet, database, or graph database can be represented in Synapse using an appropriate data model.**
+But Synapse's structures, processes, and queries can be applied to other knowledge domains and data sets. **The intent of Synapse is that any data that could be represented in a spreadsheet, database, or graph database can be represented in Synapse using an appropriate data model.**

 .. _bkd-graphs-hypergraphs: